tryphon/puppet-apt-cacher-ng/README.md

           content => 'Acquire::http { Proxy "http://192.168.31.42:3142"; };',
         }

-    You could also install the Puppet module and use `apt-cacher-ng::client` as above.
+    You could also install the Puppet module and use `apt_cacher_ng::client` as above.

 ## Testing